-The Woodbuy Gounty Zoning Commission will not a public hearing to consider a pro-posed ancression to visite 2, section 3.63.4 of the Woodbuy Courty Zoning Ordinarea.
-The proposed amendment would revision 3.63.4 of the Woodbuy Courty Zoning Ordinarea.
-The proposed amendment would revision to consider the proposed amendment would report to craine the association of "Borrow as conditional use in the Agricultura Estaties (AE) Zoning Dakto, Sporiolally, the amendment would update the facility for grandinarial commission with a "Commissional Commissional commissional proposition with a "Commissional commissional commissiona row just for eath malariats."
+The Woodbuy Gounty Zoning Commission will not a public hearing to consider a pro-posed ancrement of votice 2, section 3.63.4 of the Woodbuy Courty Zoning Ordinarea.
+The proposed amendment would review to consider the proposed amendment would review to consider the additional of "Borrow to the cert'in reasons" from a promote core to conditional use in the Agricultura Estatise (AE) Zoning Dated, Specindally, the amendment would update the facility for grandinarial commissions with a "Commission promotering the proposition of commission of the commission of commission of the commission of commission of commission of promotering the commission of the commission of commissi row just for eath malariats."